Resilient Equitable Development

 - Inserting health and equity priorities into the 2009-2012 federal transportation debate

 - Educating transportation and health practitioners on the health and equity implications of transportation policy

 - Forging and strengthening partnerships between health and equity groups in transportation advocacy

 - Building resources and capacity for health, equity, and transportation professionals to move healthy and equitable local, state, and federal transportation policies

-Learn more about the Partnership’s impacts in community economic development to date, specifically as they relate to transportation equity and the built environment in the Resource section below.
+Learn more about the Partnership’s impacts in community economic development to date, specifically as they relate to transportation equity and the built environment in the resources below.